The trouble with freelancing sometimes is that you’re the only photographer in the room. You do what you do and no one is around to question you.

-The benefits of using this is that after you’ve pressed this button and released, the camera will stop autofocusing.
-Whereas, with half-pressing the shutter button can accidentally refocus when you go to take a shot.
+The benefits of using this are that after you’ve pressed this button and released, the camera will stop autofocusing.
+Whereas, with half-pressing, the shutter button can accidentally refocus when you go to take a shot.

 Why Don’t I Use Manual Focus?

 Now, I’m not anti-manual focus at all.
 In a way, using Single Point Focus is manually selecting the part of the image that you want to be in focus.